CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

 ## Objective

 In this lab, you will perform the following:
-- Task 1: Create an Azure AI Search resource
+- Task 1: Configure an Azure AI Search instance
-- Task 2: Create a Storage account
+- Task 2: Configure the Storage Account
 - Task 3: Create a vector index
 - Task 4: Create a knowledge assistant agent
 - Task 5: Add the Azure AI Search as a knowledge source

-### Task 1: Create an Azure AI Search resource
+### Task 1: Configure an Azure AI Search instance

 In this task, you will be used to search the documents using AI capability. **Azure AI Search** is a cloud-based service for searching within your privately curated data.
 It uses a combination of Microsoft’s AI and JSON-based indexes to provide fast, relevant search results.

-1. Open a edge browser and login to Azure portal with your credentials.
+1. Navigate to the Azure portal.
+If you are not logged in, please sign in using your credentials.

     - Username - <inject key="AzureAdUserEmail"></inject>